- SEO aligns with how your audience thinks better than any other channel.

 They aren’t just a bigger audience.
 They are the right audience.

-Before you execute your SEO lead generation plan, target the right people and chart their path through the full customer journey.
+Before you execute your SEO lead generation plan, target the right people and chart their path by mapping the customer journey.

 While no business’ audience is homogeneous, that’s especially true in the B2B world.
 You’ll probably have different audience segments in a broad sense.
 But, you’ll also have more sub-segments based on all the touchpoints before a final decision is made.